jwwangchn/UAV-BD/docs/index.md

 You can download UAV-BD from [Google Drive](https://drive.google.com/open?id=1uZNHdKUFlNXVnDSsJNldOw0R5JbXwPLS).
 The current version of dataset is 1.0.0.

 ## Citation
-If you make use of the UAV-BD dataset, please cite our following paper:
+If you used UAV-BD dataset, please cite our following paper:

 ```
 @inproceedings{wang2018,